Contents

 Challenge #1: Timeliness

-The number one compliance challenge that agencies face in their permitting processes is application turnaround time.
+The number one compliance challenge that agencies face in their permitting processes?
+Application turnaround time.

-“It could be that you have service level agreements (SLAs) that are internal, or maybe you have state-mandated legal timeline compliance,” William said.
+You may have internal service level agreements (SLAs) to comply with.
+Or maybe you have state-mandated legal timeline compliance.

-Legal requirements vary depending on your state and the permit type.
+Legal requirements vary depending on your state and the type of permit.
 A few examples:

 - In California, accessory dwelling units (ADUs) have a 60-day approval window.